fountainheadpro/fountainheadpro.github.com/_posts/2012-12-24-landing-pages---lessons-learned.md

 ---
 layout: post
-title: "Landing Pages: Call for commitment"
+title: "Landing Pages: Build for commitment"
 description: "marketing, landing page"
 category:
 tags: [marketing, landing pages, growth]
 ---
 {% include JB/setup %}

-Whether we are getting people to sign up for a email list, sign a petition or click to learn more, we are really looking for a **commitment**.
+Whether we are building a landing page to get people to sign up for a email list, sign a petition or click to learn more, we are really looking for a **commitment**.

-Visitor's action on the page is the reflection of the  **commitment**  they make towards the business relationship.
+Visitor's action on the landing page is the reflection of the  **commitment**  they make towards the business relationship.

 Here is how I see the process of building up to this commitment: